KongJustin/docs/services/Auto-Scaling/index.md

    >
    ```

-With all the above prerequisites, you can now make REST API request by two ways: RestClient add-on in browser or just through some tool like curl.
-With REST Client Add-on, like those for Firefox or Chrome, you can trigger REST request to {{site.data.keyword.autoscaling}} API server to execute your command, what you need to supply to these add-on are: URL of this REST API, method and headers that required by this REST API, and the parameters in the body part.
-Detailed description of each API can be found at [Rest API of IBM {{site.data.keyword.autoscaling}} for {{site.data.keyword.Bluemix_notm}}](https://www.{DomainName}/docs/api/content/api/auto-scaling/index.html){:new_window}.
+With all the above prerequisites, you can now make REST API request by using the RestClient add-on in browser or just through some tool like `curl`.

+With REST Client Add-on, like those for Firefox or Chrome, you can trigger REST request to {{site.data.keyword.autoscaling}} API server to execute your command.
+You just supply these add-on with the URL of the REST API, method and headers that are required by this REST API, and the parameters in the body part.
+For more details about each API, see [Rest API of IBM {{site.data.keyword.autoscaling}} for {{site.data.keyword.Bluemix_notm}}](https://www.{DomainName}/docs/api/content/api/auto-scaling/index.html){:new_window}.

-with tools like curl, you can manage the {{site.data.keyword.autoscaling}} service throught a script file like below:
+With tools like `curl`, you can manage the {{site.data.keyword.autoscaling}} service within a script as following:
 ```
     cf login -a http://api.ng.bluemix.net -u Alice -p pa55w0rd --skip-ssl-validation accessToken=$(cf oauth-token | grep bearer | sed -e s/bearer/Bearer/g)